 In 2014 the CWP committed to regular outreach to North Barrier and employed a second worker, this provided increased flexibility across the myriad services offered through the CWP.
 The regular hours were therefore increased from 40 to 50 pw, undertaken as 2 part time positions.

-Aotea Health Ltd contracts with the CW for provision of lunch hour reception relief, and patient support services.
+Auckland Council Local Board and Ministry of Social Development provide contracted financial support for services provided by the Community Worker (CW).
+Aotea Health Ltd contracts with the CWP for provision of lunch hour reception relief, and patient support services.